AidanTheBandit/R-PlusPlus/README.md

 - `PORT`: Server port (default: 5482)
 - `DISABLE_PIN`: Set to `true` to disable PIN code authentication (default: false)

+### Hosted Service

+This R-API instance is hosted at `https://r1a.boondit.site`.
+All endpoints are available at this base URL.

 ### Disabling PIN Codes

 By default, each R1 device gets a unique 6-digit PIN code that must be used for API authentication.
 To disable PIN authentication: